 The Dawson Oral History Project (DOHP) began as a pedagogical initiative at Dawson College in Montréal, Québec in 2012.
 The project was designed to improve the research-training experience of CÉGEP students, and has since developed into a growing archive of community voices.
 Through DOHP, we have introduced oral history methodology into history and research methods courses, launching a student-led research initiative that has reached communities in and out of the academic context.
-Since 2012, our students have collected over one thousand interviews, turning to their family members and social networks as key sources of history.
+Since 2012, our students have collected over two thousand interviews, turning to their family members and social networks as key sources of history.
 These recorded audio interviews are in-depth, personal narratives that document and explore diverse experiences, memories, and perspectives.

 Every time one of our students records an interview with a member of their community they are engaged in doing original research, complicating and expanding existing bodies of knowledge regarding the meaning and experience of historical events.
 The diverse range of interviewees included in our collection, and the personal, narrative nature of the interviews capture the voices and experiences of Québec residents in a way that few primary sources can.
 Current DOHP collections include Life History interviews, and focused projects on the 2012 Québec Student Strikes, Immigration, and Language Issues in Québec.
 In the coming years, DOHP will continue to expand its collections of interviews on a wide range of societal issues.